Before you begin your application, you might be asking; Does Home Depot drug test?

 - Phencyclidine (PCP)

-On a saliva test, the detection time for these substances is usually up to 48 hours since your last use.
+On a saliva test, the detection time for these substances is usually up to 48 hours after your last use.
 However, marijuana can remain detectable in your sample for much longer if you’re a heavy user.
 And benzodiazepines, barbiturates, and methadone may still be present for up to 72 hours.

 If you use marijuana, the best way to know that you’ll pass a drug test is by taking an at-home drug test before you apply.